edk2-porting/edk2-msm/README.md

 # EDK2 UEFI Firmware For Snapdragon 845 (sdm845)

-## NOTICE: This repo won't receive updates in the next 12 months because of my studying.
-Please join the groups below.

 Attempt to create a normal EDK2 for Snapdragon 845 platform.

 Pull requests for new devices and device tree or ACPI fixes are welcomed!